wp-plugins/wtg-tasks-manager/readme.txt

 == Description ==

-Released 2014 and created to manage over 100 projects.
+Released November 2014 and created to manage multiple projects.
 The project has a design plan which may take until 2016 to complete due to some specifications involving integration with plugins not even created yet.
 Use of Google Docs and other cloud services is planned.
 I have a long list of features that will make WTG Tasks Manager more than just a fancy todo list.
 Right now the plugin is in-line with most task manager plugins for WordPress but I need more.
 So you can bet it will grow